mohanad-cs/LocalOSUserNotifier/README.md

 ## **How to Use**

-1. Download the latest release from the [Releases](https://www.google.com/search?q=https://github.com/your-repo/mdsys-local-message-notifier/releases) page.
+1. Download the latest release from the [Releases](https://github.com/mohanad-cs/LocalOSUserNotifier/tree/main/LocalOSUserNotifier/ToolRelease)) Folder.
-2. Unzip the archive.
+2. install or Upadate the Tool
 3. Run MDSYS-LocalMessageNotifier.exe.
 4. The application will request administrator permissions.
 Please accept the UAC prompt.
 5. Use the filter checkboxes to select which user statuses you wish to view.